 HEALTH & FITNESS RESOURCES

-Airbnb is one of my favourite ways to book stays when I travel.
+Airbnb is one of my favorite ways to book stays when I travel.
 It’s cheaper than hotels and you have access to a fully equipped apartment or house depending on your requirements.
 Safety and security is a big concern for Airbnb and they ensure all their hosts meet up to the community standards and guidelines.
 When you sign up, you’ll receive $25 towards your first stay.

-Booking.com is my second favourite way to book budget hotels or apartments when I travel.
+Booking.com is another favorite way to book budget hotels or apartments.
 While Airbnb is great, sometimes you want to get away from having to make beds, cook your own meals, etc and this is where Booking.com comes in.
-It’s super easy to use their website to search for thousands of options within your budget and in most cases you don’t have to make payments till you arrive on the property and can cancel without penalty up till a few days before arrival.
-The options are super flexible too.Grab $15 off your first stay HERE.
+It’s super easy to use their website to search for thousands of options within your budget and in most cases, you don’t have to make payments till you arrive on the property and can cancel without penalty up till a few days before arrival.Grab $15 off your first stay HERE.